-“Having something on the tip of your tongue,” “biting your tongue” or speaking “tongue-in-cheek” – this set of muscles covered with mucous membrane appears in so many idioms for good reason: the tongue is a true all-rounder.
-It is not only very movable, which allows us to speak, suck or swallow in a coordinated way.
-It is also a sensory organ responsible for tasting and the most sensitive place for our sense of touch.
-In addition, the tongue contains many cells of the body’s defense system, and even plays a major role in body language.
+“Having something on the tip of your tongue,” “biting your tongue” or speaking “tongue-in-cheek” – this muscle appears in so many idioms for good reason: the tongue is a true all-rounder.
+It is not only very flexible, allowing us to speak, swallow and suck in a coordinated way.
+It is also a sensory organ responsible for tasting, and the part of the body that is most sensitive to touch.
+What’s more, the tongue contains many immune system cells, and even plays a major role in body language.

 What is the tongue?

 The tongue is an extremely movable group of muscles, which is well-supplied with blood and has many nerves.
 It has an oblong shape and is covered with a dense layer of connective tissue.
 Above this layer, a special kind of mucous membrane makes up the surface of the tongue.
 The root of the tongue is firmly anchored to the floor of the mouth.
 The other parts of the tongue can move freely.
 A strip of tissue called the lingual frenulum connects the underside of the tongue to the floor of the mouth.
 When you close your mouth, the tongue almost fills up the entire cavity of your mouth.
 Various muscles keep the tongue “suspended” in the throat: Muscles and ligaments connect the tongue to the hyoid bone (or lingual bone) in the upper part of the throat and to the voice box.
 The lingual frenulum connects the tongue to the lower jaw.
 Some muscles even connect the tongue to the base of the skull.

 The tongue can be divided into different sections:

 Tip and sides of the tongue: These areas are parts of the movable section of the tongue.
 They are very flexible and can perform complex movements.

 Dorsum: The upper surface of the tongue is called the dorsum.
 It has many sensory cells for our senses of taste and touch.